ArjunMnn/My-Blogs/clos8d294000609l6eugbbw0w.md

 ## Step 3: Create a Dockerfile for the Django Todo App 🐍

-The first step is to create a Dockerfile that defines the environment for our web application.
-For this example, let's consider a Node.js application.
+The next step is to craft a Dockerfile that defines the environment for our Django Todo application.
 Create a file named `Dockerfile` with the following content:

 ```bash
 FROM python:3